Best OTC Hearing Aids Under $500 (2026)

 ELEHEAR Beyond vs Lexie B1

-Pick ELEHEAR Beyond if: you want the most features per dollar and Android streaming.
+Pick ELEHEAR Beyond if: you want the most features per dollar, Android streaming, and a true sub-$500 price.

-Pick Lexie B1 if: you want the deepest self-fitting control and don't mind paying to the ceiling.
+Pick Lexie B1 if: you want the deepest self-fitting control and can catch it discounted back under $500.

 ELEHEAR Beyond vs Audien Atom Pro 2